ToasterTornado/Mamba-in-the-Chomsky-Hierarchy/README.md

 This repository contains the official code and documentation for my Bachelor Thesis:
 **"Mamba-SSM in the Chomsky Hierarchy: Evaluating Mamba-SSM’s Potential Using Synthetic Tasks"**
-submitted to the Institute for Machine Learning, JKU Linz, under the supervision of Univ.-Prof. Dr. Sepp Hochreiter.

 ## 📘 Abstract